 Some withdrawal symptoms such as increased blood pressure can end up in fatalities.
 That is why it is important to detox in a treatment center where you can get access to medical care and supervision.
 It is also important to maintain a healthy diet during the detox process.
 Your physician will advise on what to eat during the detox.

 The question most people ask is, does detox work?
 The answer is that it does.
 Do not be swayed by the negative statistics from home detox done using over-the-counter detox kits.
 Not only do they not work, but they are also dangerous.
-We offer personalized, comprehensive detox programs that will set you on the right path to substance abuse recovery.
+We offer personalized, comprehensive detox programs that will set you on the right path to substance use disorder recovery.

 Does detox clean your system?